onlyonehas/webNumier/README.md

-# webNumier is Numi accessible everywhere
+# webNumier - like Numi but more custom + accessible everywhere
 I use Numi* alot, but want to access it everywhere plus would like to calculate my expense dynamically so giving this a go!